Xenograph/mcbk/README.md

 This script is written in Go and meant to be used like a normal shell script with the help of [gorun](https://launchpad.net/gorun).
 Be sure to edit the script to configure the paths for your server.

+You'll probably want to have cron run this script at a certain interval automatically.

 The only dependencies are Go, gorun, and bup.